 - An audio/video recorder/camera - a smartphone or tablet with recording capability will do - to record important parts of the lesson, and take pictures of the correct bow hold and playing position for yourself & your child.

 - Parents will need to read the book Nurtured By Love by Shinichi Suzuki.
 Reading this book is a key to understanding the Suzuki method, which we will be using.
 Although originally written in Japanese, this book is available in multiple languages, so most parents should be able to find a translation in their native language.
 Other books may be recommended and will give more information as well as practical advice from those who have studied the Suzuki Method before us.

-- Optional is purchase of a music stand (I recommend something with a solid desk that is also designed to be portable, like the Manhasset Voyager (which also comes in a short version), or the Peak SMS-20,30,40 or 50 music stands).
+- Optional is purchase of a music stand.
+I recommend something with a solid desk that is also designed to be portable, like the Manhasset Voyager (which also comes in a short version), or the Peak SMS-20, (or the SMS-30, -40 or -50) music stands.